Lexi-Bu7/Lexi-Bu7.github.io/pages/about.md

 ---
 layout: page
 title: About
-description: The World Needs Programmers
+description: "maybe"
-keywords: Jeffrey, zhenyu
+keywords: Lexi, Bu
 comments: true
 menu: About
 permalink: /about/